aabbtree77/sendrecv/README.md

 ## Introduction

 This is a memo which documents a way to send messages from computer to computer via the internet.
-The idea is to avoid complicated setups and protocols and rely on "git push" and "git clone" provided by Github as a free 3rd party service.
+The idea is to avoid complicated setups and protocols and rely on "git push" and "git clone" provided by github.com as a free 3rd party service.

-*Warning 1. "git push" and "git clone" may require quite some initial setup to be used as "send" and "receive".
+*Warning 1. "git push" and "git clone" require a manual initial setup for each "peer" machine.
 This is also a very raw code and strictly a prototype for slow messaging as the code will incrementally flood your github folder history with each file update.
 As an example, communicating a json object with a few elements every 30 minutes has increased my .git folder by 60KB in 5 days.
 Thus, exchanging a single value message every 10s. between two peers for a month will yield two .git folders each as large as roughly 60KBx30x6x6=65MB.
 A year of such a continuous communication is likely to exceed your free github user quota.*

 *Warning 2.
-IPFS could be a much better way to implement a simple file-based communication accessible globally, less setup, more decentralization, it simply the right tool.
-However, it is not clear if IPFS will always expose every node behind any NAT configuration, while this silly-looking github way will **ALWAYS** work irrespectively of the network configuration.*
+IPFS could be a much better way to implement a simple file-based communication accessible globally, less setup, more decentralization.
+However, it is not clear if IPFS will always expose every node behind any NAT configuration, while this silly-looking way will **ALWAYS** work irrespectively of the network configuration.*

 ## Problem/Motivation

-How do you send messages from a computer A to a computer B globally, via the Internet, without a pain?
+How do you send messages from a computer PC-A to a computer PC-B globally, via the internet, without a pain?
 Imagine the situation not so atypical to the embedded software: One needs to control a remote board (which communicates with some PC-A on its LAN) from some PC-B (located outside of the LAN).